 Women with colicky babies are more than twice as likely to have postpartum depression – at least that’s what a doctor told me.
 While some women may survive months of arduous colic with their spirits intact, excessive crying can certainly trigger depression.
 According to Science Daily, having a colicky baby is linked to an increase in maternal depression and a decrease in overall family functioning.
 [I cannot think of a more obvious conclusion or more unnecessary study.]
 From personal experience I can tell you, even though it may sound like hyperbole, colic is a form of psychological torture.

 While I’ve heard plenty of more disturbing birth stories, my experience with him still traumatized me.
 My recovery was rough.
 Breastfeeding was more painful and he nursed for four minutes at a time, every 10-15 minutes, around the clock.
 And he was an intensely difficult baby.

 Two weeks and six days post-birth, the colic began.
 His constant inconsolable screaming kept me planted with him in my lap on the yoga ball.
 The continuous sound of a crying baby is so disturbing, it can break the will of prisoners when used as a torture technique in psychological warfare.
 The effect is even more severe when that screaming baby is your own.
 It’s fair to assume the colic fed the depression.

 I didn’t want to see people.
 I didn’t care.
-The heaviness in my chest felt like weights holding me down under water.
+The heaviness in my chest felt like weights holding me down underwater.
 I lacked the energy and desire to fight my way out.
 It had all been sucked out of me.
 I stared at my children and zoned out.
 I was a shell of myself just going through the motions.
-It felt like a scene from a movie… people talking and laughing and moving fast all around me, while I am stone-faced and frozen in a fog, unable to absorb that life surrounding me.
+It felt like a scene from a movie… people talking and laughing and moving fast all around me, while I am stone-faced and frozen in a fog, unable to absorb the life surrounding me.

 Absolutely everything took an extraordinary amount of effort.
 Obligation and responsibility kept me feeding and changing my kids.
 Most days that was all I could do.